Are you on an insurance panel?

-There are several reasons that I am not in-network on any insurance panels.
+I am in-network for Aetna.
+There are several reasons that I am not in-network on many insurance panels.
 Most importantly, I would be required to share information about your diagnosis and treatment with the insurance company.
 Sometimes, they submit that information to a national data bank where it is accessible to other insurers and, potentially, other people.
 I could not guarantee that they would keep that information confidential.
 The safety that confidentiality provides is essential for you to feel comfortable to share your concerns in therapy!

 Second, and equally important, information shared with your insurance company about your treatment may have possible implications for future employment, future insurance, security clearances, child custody and other legal involvements.

 A third problem that could occur is improper handling of treatment records by the insurance company if they transmit your information via FAX or electronic transmission.